Logius-standaarden/API-Design-Rules/DesignRules.md

 ### HTTP-level Security

-The guidelines and principles defined in this extension are client agnostic.
+The guidelines and principles defined in this section are client agnostic.
 When implementing a client agnostic API, one SHOULD at least facilitate that multi-purpose generic HTTP-clients like browsers are able to securely interact with the API.
 When implementing an API for a specific client it may be possible to limit measures as long as it ensures secure access for this specific client.
 Nevertheless it is advised to review the following security measures, which are mostly inspired by the [OWASP REST Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html).